yThiagoFS/yThiagoFS/README.md

 ### Hello 😁!
 My name's Thiago.

-- 🌱 I’m currently learning Web Development, and i want to become a FullStack Developer!
+- 🌱 I’m currently learning Web/API Development, and i want to become a FullStack Developer!
  </a>